 Sumac is a Middle Eastern spice that dates as far back as before the Roman Empire.
 It has antiseptic qualities that were first documented thousands of years ago in manuscripts and medicinal texts found in Greece.
-It’s a versatile spice used globally to lift and compliment the flavor of various dishes, from meat and fish barbecues, fresh vegetables, desserts, and kebabs.
+It’s a versatile spice used globally to lift and compliment the flavor and color of various dishes, from meat and fish barbecues to fresh vegetables, desserts, and kebabs.

 Ground sumac is highly sought after, primarily by people looking to add color and a citrus flavor to recipes.
-And it’s also applied to a wide array of cooking processes, some of which include;
+And it’s also applied to a wide array of cooking processes, such as:

-As a spice blend- it’s used as part of other spices and is a standard ingredient in za’atar.
+As a spice blend: Sumac is used as part of other spices and is a standard ingredient in za’atar.
 This Mediterranean spice blend is regularly used as a topping.

-As a substitute for acidic condiments– Vinegar and lemon juice can be replaced with ground sumac in many recipes that call for them.
-As it’s less intense, its flavor isn’t as overpowering as those other ingredients.
+As a substitute for acidic condiments: Vinegar and lemon juice can be replaced with ground sumac in many recipes that call for them.
+Sumac has a less intense flavor vs. vinegar or lemon.